The Trouble with Jesus

 The Trouble with Jesus: No god does this sort of thing.
 Wonder.

 How do you get out of bed in the morning when the day, the world is still shrouded in darkness?
-Pictures of bodies who have known slaughter that accompanies war haunt the horizon.
-When divisive voices shout across aisles, hope is mocked.
+Innocent victims of mass shootings haunt the horizon.
+Divisive voices shout across aisles, mocking hope.
+Due process is not guaranteed.
 Storms blow across the country ready to devastate lives in less than a minute.
+Love is only a memory.
 How do you rise when grief, anger, and anxious fear sink deep into your soul?
 Why should you open your eyes to pain that pierces whatever faith is left?

 Gather Your People